 Nowadays these ships are made on orders from Gulf countries like Qatar, U.A.E.
 As discussed with a manager it takes almost 2 years to complete the one ship.
 The main engine is procured from Japan.
 The normal size is 150 by 23 ft.
 It’s approx.

-price is 15cr, It has the capacity of carrying 25000 liters of water and 20000 liters of diesel.
+price is 15cr, It has the capacity of carrying 25000 litres of water and 20000 litres of diesel.
 These ships are made on specific request.
 The view of ship reminds us the old stories of Arabian nights.